Can adults use kids' toothpaste?

-However, some adults may require higher concentrations of remineralizing ingredients like fluoride or nano hydroxyapatite.
+However, some adults may require higher concentrations of remineralizing ingredients like fluoride or nano hydroxyapatite to prevent demineralization and tooth decay.
 In this case, kids' toothpaste may not be as suitable as adult toothpaste.

 This article will explain everything you need to know about the differences between adult and kid's toothpaste and who should use them.